 (G) The CDJFS or the agency under contract that makes eligibility determinations and redeterminations for Title XX social services shall:

 (1) Accept consumer applications and requests for services.

 (5) Fulfill all applicable responsibilities relative to state hearings in accordance with division 5101:6 of the Administrative Code.

 (H) When Title XX eligibility determination and redetermination are conducted by the purchased service provider under contract, the CDJFS must assure that the provider agency will explain to the consumer the following rights and responsibilities:

 (a) To apply for services and have eligibility determined within thirty calendar days of the receipt of the application.

-(b) To receive any needed service listed in the county's profile as provided in the consumer's eligibility category in the consumers' county provided all eligibility factors are met and sufficient funds are available to provide the services.
+(b) To receive any needed services listed in the county's profile as provided in the consumer's eligibility category in the consumers' county, provided all eligibility factors are met and sufficient funds are available to provide the services.

 (c) To a state hearing as described in division 5101:6 of the Administrative Code.